America's Finest City Half Marathon

+History

-The race is used to raise money for the American Lung Association and in its first fourteen years of existence it had cumulatively raised US$1.7 million for the non-profit organization.
-The race was sponsored by the Home Federal Bank in the 1980s and early 1990s.
-The organizers endured financial difficulties in 1992 after the loss of its title sponsor.
-The race remained popular, however, and the following year over five thousand runners took part; among them was television host Oprah Winfrey, running under the pseudonym "Bobbi Jo Jenkins" and accompanied by a bodyguard, a trainer, and a video crew.
+America's Finest City Half Marathon was inaugurated in 1978 and has been held every year since then.
+By 1985, more than 6000 professional and amateur runners were taking part in the race each year.
+The race is used to raise money for the American Lung Association and in its first fourteen years of existence it had cumulatively raised US$1.7 million for the nonprofit organization.

+The race was sponsored by Home Federal Bank in the 1980s and early 1990s.
+The race's organizers endured financial difficulties in 1992 after the loss of its title sponsor.
+The race remained popular, however, and the following year over five thousand runners took part; among them was talk show host Oprah Winfrey, running under the pseudonym "Bobbi Jo Jenkins" and accompanied by a bodyguard, a trainer, and a video crew.

 At the 33rd edition in 2010, the half marathon and 5K races attracted an international field of almost 10,000 runners and the event had raised $3.8 million for non-profit organizations.
 That year, Ethiopian training partners Ezkyas Sisay and Belaynesh Zemedkun topped the men's and women's fields respectively.